 In this mode, Teams is the central place for working on projects, files and chats as well as calls.
 Skype for Business remains the default for your general telephony but you can use Teams’ advanced video capabilities to schedule and host meetings.

 This is a relatively new mode, announced at Microsoft Ignite, specifically for Skype for Business Server customers who aren’t ready to move to Teams for calling yet but want to mix and match Teams meetings with Skype for Business.
 Similar to the mode above, this means users can still use Skype for Business for their telephony alongside Teams’ meetings capabilities.

 Modality Systems is currently working fully in Teams with a select group of ‘island’ users that still need access to Skype for Business for software testing and customer support purposes.
 We have identified the value and use cases for Teams throughout our departments but as with any change programme, it needs to be continuously managed.
 You can track our progress by subscribing to our YouTube channel, where we have been documenting our Teams journey.

-If you'd like more information, Microsoft recently released updated guidance for upgrading from Skype for Business to Teams.
-If you have any questions, do get in touch with us in the comments section below.
+For more information, Microsoft recently released updated guidance for upgrading from Skype for Business to Teams.
+If you have any questions, get in touch with us.

 Planning your migration from Skype for Business to Teams?
 Watch our webinar on demand, hosted by Peter Vasey, for insights on: